Origin: Isle of Islay (Scotland)

 Type: Single Cask Single Malt Scotch Whisky

-Ageing barrels: Ex-Bourbon, ex-Madeira wine
+Ageing cask: Ex-Bourbon, ex-Madeira wine

 Added coloring: No